OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Top of page DiagnosticsDiagnostics

 Microsoft collects Windows diagnostic data to solve problems and to keep Windows up to date, secure, and operating properly.
 It also helps us improve Windows and related Microsoft products and services and, for customers who have turned on the “Tailored experiences” setting, to provide more relevant tips and recommendations to tailor Microsoft and third-party products and services for Windows to the customer’s needs.
 This data is transmitted to Microsoft and stored with one or more unique identifiers that can help us recognize an individual user on an individual device and understand the device's service issues and use patterns.

-There are two levels of diagnostic and activity data: **Basic** and **Full**.
+There are two levels of diagnostic and activity data: Required diagnostic data and Optional diagnostic data.
+Certain product documentation and other materials refer to Required diagnostic data as Basic diagnostic data and to Optional diagnostic data as Full diagnostic data.

 If an organization (such as your employer or school) uses Microsoft management tools or engages Microsoft to manage your device, we and the organization will use and process diagnostic and error data from your device to allow the management, monitoring, and troubleshooting of the organization's devices, and for other purposes of the organization.

-**Basic** data includes information about your device, its settings and capabilities, and whether it is performing properly.
-We collect the following data at the Basic level:
+**Required diagnostic data** includes information about your device, its settings and capabilities, and whether it is performing properly.
+We collect the following Required diagnostic data:

 *   Device, connectivity, and configuration data:
     *   Data about the device such as the processor type, OEM manufacturer, type of battery and capacity, number and type of cameras, firmware, and memory attributes.
     *   Network capabilities and connection data such as the device’s IP address, mobile network (including IMEI and mobile operator), and whether the device is connected to a free or paid network.
-    *   Data about the operating system and its configuration such as the OS version and build number, region and language settings, diagnostics level, and whether the device is part of the Windows Insider program.
+    *   Data about the operating system and its configuration such as the OS version and build number, region and language settings, diagnostics data settings, and whether the device is part of the Windows Insider program.
     *   Data about connected peripherals such as model, manufacturer, drivers, and compatibility data.
     *   Data about the applications installed on the device such as application name, version, and publisher.
 *   Whether a device is ready for an update and whether there are factors that may impede the ability to receive updates, such as low battery, limited disk space, or connectivity through a paid network.